Skip to main content

 4. The Catena-X Association provides industry-specific governance for the ecosystem that equally reflects the diverse interest groups within the automotive industry to serve common business needs.
 It also defines the vision, mission, and guiding principles for the Catena-X data space through the governance framework based on the Catena-X Statutes.

-More specifically, in the Catena-X operating environment, the Catena-X Regulatory Framework for Data Space operations acts as a reliable mutual foundation to ensure trust, interoperability and therefore scalability.
+More specifically, in the Catena-X operating environment, the Catena-X Regulatory Framework for Data Space operation model as a reliable mutual foundation to ensure trust, interoperability, and therefore scalability.
 Catena-X’s success largely depends on trust that every participant plays by the same, commonly set rules.
 By standardizing many of the relationships and agreements necessary for data exchange and bringing Catena-X use cases to life, data space participants can put their focus largely on their individual business needs rather than individual contract negotiation between business partners.
 Through collectively approved guidelines and templates, data exchanges on Catena-X can be seamlessly executed and operated without friction.